yurimuniz7/FIFA-20-players-analysis-and-predictions/README.md

 **Python version**: 3.7.1

-**Packages**: numpy, scipy, pandas, scikit-learn, matplotlib, seaborn, xgboost, pickle, requests, flask, json
+**Packages**: numpy, scipy, pandas, scikit-learn, matplotlib, seaborn, xgboost, pickle, requests, flask, json, streamlit

 **Resources**: All references used in this project can be found inside the jupyter notebooks as hyperlinks.